department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/active-duty.md

 ### If you're returning from OEF/OIF/OND combat

 You can receive cost-free medical care for up to 5 years after discharge or release for any condition related to your service in Operating Enduring Freedom (OEF) in Afghanistan or Operation Iraqi Freedom (OIF) or Operation New Dawn (OND) in Iraq.
+This is your called an enhanced eligibility period.

+#### Do I qualify for enhanced eligibility?

+You may qualify for enhanced eligibility if you meet all of the requirements listed below.

+<b>All of these must be true.
+You:</b>
+- Served in a theater of combat operations after November 11, 1998, <b>and</b>
+- Were discharged or released from active service on or after January 29, 2003, <b>and</b>
+- Didn't receive a dishonorable discharge

+<b>We'll use the documents listed below to determine your service in a theater of combat operations:</b>
+- Military service documentation that reflects service in a combat theater, <b>or</b>
+- Receipt of combat service medicals, <b>or</b>
+- Receipt of combat tax exemption, imminent danger, or hostile fire pay

+#### What happens if I qualify for enhanced eligbility as an OEF/OIF/OND combat Veteran?

 <b>When you apply for VA health care and if we determine you qualify for OEF/OIF/OND enhanced eligibility:</b>
-- We'll enroll you right away.
-We'll assign you to priority group 6, unless you qualify for a higher priority group based on your income or a service-connected disability. <br>
+- <b>We'll enroll you right away.</b> We'll assign you to priority group 6, unless you qualify for a higher priority group based on your income or a service-connected disability. <br>
 [Learn more about priority groups](https://www.va.gov/health-care/eligibility/#priority-groups)
-- You'll receive free care and medications for any condition that may be related to your combat service.
-You may need to pay copays for care and medications that we determine are clearly not related to your military service, but you can submit your income as part of your application to apply for a copay exemption. <br>
+- <b>You'll receive free care and medications for any condition that may be related to your combat service.</b> You may need to pay copays for care and medications that we determine are clearly not related to your military service, but you can submit your income as part of your application to apply for a copay exemption. <br>
 [Learn more about how we determine your health care costs](https://www.va.gov/HEALTHBENEFITS/cost/index.asp) <br>
 [View current copay rates](https://www.va.gov/HEALTHBENEFITS/cost/copays.asp)
-- You'll stay enrolled in VA health care even after your OEF/OIF/OND enhanced eligibility period ends.
-Then we’ll assign you to the highest priority group you qualify for at that time. <br>
+- <b>You'll stay enrolled in VA health care even after your OEF/OIF/OND enhanced eligibility period ends.</b> Then we’ll assign you to the highest priority group you qualify for at that time. <br>
 [Learn more about priority groups](https://www.va.gov/health-care/eligibility/#priority-groups)

+#### Will I be eligible for dental care too?

-You may also be eligible for one-time dental care for any needed conditions.
+You may be eligible for one-time dental care for any needed conditions.
 You'll need to apply within 180 days of discharge or separation.
 You may also qualify for VA dental care based on other factors. <br>
 [Find out if you may be eligible for VA dental care](/health-care/about-va-health-benefits/dental-care/)

-#### Important note: Don't wait to apply for VA health care
+#### What happens if I don't apply for VA health care during this 5-year period?

 If you wait to apply for VA health care after your OEF/OIF/OND enhanced eligibility period ends, we won't factor your OEF/OIF/OND Veteran status into our decision on your enrollment.
 Instead, we'll base your eligibility on factors such as your income and VA disability rating.